 Referrals are received through the Department of Developmental Services, Department of Medicaid Assistance and Massachusetts Commission for the Blind.
 The agency also accepts private pay.
 If wait time for services occurs, future participants will be placed in the program appropriate to their needs in order of their application and acceptance to the agency.

 For contact information for the above agencies, see our website www.oppsforinclusion.org, ABOUT US, dropdown Resources.
-You may also contact CEO Roslynn Rubin, who can provide direct contact information for the above agencies in your area.
+You may also contact Marisol Hernandez at our agency for direct contact information for the above agencies in your area.